tryscer/flock/flock-music.md

 ​	"I mean," I say and I shuffle my feet a little.
 "I mean, Barry, of course we'll help him, won't we?"
 ​	Barry looks at me and nods.
 ​	"Yeah," he says.
 "I guess we're just mincing words."
-​	Tim says, "You got any blankets in your trunk?"
+​	==Tim says, "You got any blankets?"==

-At the [!!!] we wait our turn at the head of a long, single-file line of cars.
+The sandy hill surrounding the fairground gives way to a dirt road where we wait our turn at the head of a long, single-file line of cars.
 The air is still and the car is steaming.
-Up ahead two ==policemen== are peering through the window of a Ford pickup.
-Behind us an impatient driver leans on his horn and other impatient drivers yell back.
+Up ahead, a group of khaki-clad policemen are peering through the window of a Ford pickup.
+Somewhere ahead, an impatient driver leans on his horn and other impatient drivers yell back.
 ​	"Now," Barry says, clutching at the wheel.
 "I mean it.
-Y'all say zip squat.
+Y'all say zilch.
 You smile and you nod.
 Eleanore, what do you do?"
 ​	"Leave me alone."
-​	"She smiles and she nods," says Tim.
-"We all do."
+​	"She says zilch and she smiles and she nods," says Tim.
+"We all do that."
 ​	The policeman signals us to come ahead.
 On the wheel, Barry's knuckles turn white.
 In the back seat, I take Cindy's hand.
 After some thought I take Eleanore's hand as well.
 She grabs me back.
 ​	"Here we go.
 Smile and nod," says Barry.
-​	The cop, dusty and sweating on the tarmac, cocks his head at us.
+​	The cop, dusty and sweating under his campaign hat on the tarmac, cocks his head at us.
-​	Barry gives him a slight, almost imperceptible nod...
-My heart is beating so hard I can swear I hear it thudding in my ears and stomach.
+​	Barry gives him a slight, almost imperceptible nod... my heart is beating so hard I can swear I hear it thudding in my ears and stomach, sounding just like Babatunde's drum.
 ​	The cop, almost mechanically, returns the nod.
 He waves us through.
 ​	We drive on.
 ​	"Was that it?"
 I say.
 ​	"It's like you know their secret handshake," Tim says.
 There's jealousy in his voice.
 ​	In the back window, the Henrico County Fair grows smaller and smaller.

-==description==
+The dusty road gives way to a broad, wealthy residential street.
+Broad houses sit far away from the street in the shade of large trees.
+Streetcar tracks cross the wide asphalt road.
+It seems I have awoken from a sweet and happy dream.
+​	"There goes Wonderland," I say.
+"Nothing but a story to tell the grandchildren."
+​	"That wasn't the show of your lifetime, it seems, kiddo," says Tim.
+"Sorry, Alice.
+I was wrong."
-"Did he do it?" says Eddie from under the blanket beneath our feet.
+​	"Did he do it?" says Eddie from under the blanket beneath our feet.
 ​	"Yeah, he did it," says Cindy.
 ​	"So why aren't you guys cheering?"
 ​	"We're not in the mood," says Cindy.